 Familiarity: Overall, 34% of respondents indicated that they are somewhat familiar or very familiar with Green Buildings, indicating limited awareness among stakeholders in the Philippines.
 Developers (100%) and Building experts (95%) were identified as groups most familiar with certified Green Buildings, followed by real estate investors (83%), real estate practitioners (80%), and DFIs (80%).
-Conversely, policy makers (9%) and policy makers (50%) reported the least familiarity with Green Buildings.
+Conversely, residential occupiers (9%) and policy makers (50%) reported the least familiarity with Green Buildings.

-Demand: 9% (12) of residential occupiers reported to be working or living in a Green Building.
-60% (46) of residential occupiers indicated that they would be willing to pay over 2% to live in a resource and energy efficient Green Building, indicating robust demand for Green Buildings.
-These findings suggest that Philippines's Green Building market has a large growth potential.
+Demand: Only 9% of residential occupiers reported to be working or living in a Green Building.
+However, 71% of residential occupiers indicated that they would be willing to pay 2% to live in a resource and energy efficient Green Building, with 60% willing to pay 3% more.
+These findings suggest that Philippines's Green Building market has a large growth potential, with very strong potential demand for Green Buildlings.